edm00se/awesome-board-games/readme.md

 ### [Talisman](https://boardgamegeek.com/boardgame/714/talisman)

 > Talisman takes you on a journey through magical lands, as you endeavor to reclaim the Crown of Command.
-> Each turn will see your hero advancing, battling, gaining knowledge and power necessary to defeat the guardians lurking between the Portal of Power and the Valley of Fire.
+> Each turn will see your hero advancing, battling, and gaining knowledge and power necessary to defeat the guardians lurking between the Portal of Power and the Valley of Fire.

 ![Talisman](https://cf.geekdo-images.com/GfXN7KP7ny2YU7A-zrZObA__itemrep/img/qTes0WV8umHK5pLuKl5tZFpGYrU=/fit-in/246x300/filters:strip_icc()/pic818904.jpg)